-We conducted all experiments on a system with a single 2 GHz Intel Pentium 4 Xeon processor, 1 GB of RAM, and a 36 GB Maxtor Atlas 10K III disk attached to a dedicated Adaptec 29160 SCSI card with 160 MB/s transfer rate.
+We conducted all experiments on a system with a single 2 GHz Intel Pentium 4 Xeon processor, 1 GB of RAM, and a 36 GB Maxtor Atlas 10k III disk attached to a dedicated Adaptec 29160 SCSI card with 160 MB/s transfer rate.
 The basic parameters for this disk are summarized in Table 1.
 The system also included a separate SCSI host bus adapter with two additional disks; one with the OS and executables and the other for database logs.
 We ran our experiments on RedHat 7.3 distribution under Linux kernel v.
-2.4.19, modified to include an I/O trace collection facility.
-For DB2 runs, we used IBM DB2 v.
+2.4.19 that included an I/O trace collection facility.
+For capturing the I/O traces, we used IBM DB2 v.
 7.2.